MMDes447/HVAC_SAFE_RL_/readme.md

 </pre>
 ## Overview

-TThis repository implements three different reinforcement learning agents for HVAC system control with a focus on energy efficiency, occupant comfort, and safety constraints.
+This repository implements three different reinforcement learning agents for HVAC system control with a focus on energy efficiency, occupant comfort, and safety constraints.
 ## Agents

 ### Occupancy-Aware Agent